 Special care for oak furniture

-Oak is our most popular wood for constructing furniture, thanks to it’s strength, durability and beauty.
-For the Mobel Oak and Aston Oak furniture ranges, we recommend that they are treated with with a good quality wax polish at three month intervals which protects the grain and helps the wood resist cracking to keep them in the best possible condition.
+Oak is our most popular wood for constructing furniture, thanks to it's strength, durability and beauty.
+For the Mobel Oak furniture range, we recommend that it is treated with with a good quality wax polish at three month intervals which protects the grain and helps the wood resist cracking to keep them in the best possible condition.
 Apply a small amount of polish with a soft cloth and work it into the wood in the direction of the grain.
-Leave it for half and hour and buff the surface of the furniture using a clean soft cloth, again rubbing with the grain
+Leave it for half and hour and buff the surface of the furniture using a clean soft cloth, again rubbing with the grain.

 Looking after mahogany wood